Putting The Care Back Into Aged Care

 One of the Royal Commission’s recommendations is for the implementation of a category providing assistive technology and home modifications, to increase independence ad the safety of living at home for the elderly, and generally assisting with daily living tasks.

-- The Commission’s recommendation of providing care finders to support navigation of the aged care system is being addressed by allocating $272.5 million for this service.
+- The Commission’s recommendation of providing care finders to support the navigation of the aged care system is being addressed by allocating $272.5 million for this service.

 - For an estimated 1.6 million unpaid family members caring for the elderly at home, $798.3 million will be allocated, and this amount will also contribute to additional respite services.

 - The budget contribution to improved daily living conditions will be $100.00 per day per resident on top of the daily basic fee, to support the delivery of better care and services.
 This will occur from 1 July 2021.

-The daily feel will be contingent on providers monitoring and reporting on daily services such as food, nutrition, linen and cleaning.
+The daily fee will be contingent on providers monitoring and reporting on daily services such as food, nutrition, linen and cleaning.

 - An estimated 204,000 people live in residential aged care each year, and $3.9 billion has been allocated over the next four years to increase front-line care.

-Some of the ways the budget allocation will assist residential care improvements to include expanding the role of the Aged Care Quality and Safety Commission in addressing failures in care, improving access to primary care services ad medication management, and greater support for dementia care.
-In addition, increased care time for residents, including 40 minutes of care from a registered nurse and increased time of a registered nurse on the premises, will be funded.
+Some of the ways the budget allocation will assist residential care improvements include expanding the role of the Aged Care Quality and Safety Commission in addressing failures in care, improving access to primary care services ad medication management, and greater support for dementia care.
+In addition, increased care time for residents, including 40 minutes of care from a registered nurse and increased time for a registered nurse on the premises, will be funded.